 Pediatric Resident, Weill Cornell Medical College

 Titles and Academic Titles

-Tenure Assistant Professor of Pediatrics, Perelman School of Medicine, University of Pennsylvania
+Tenure Assistant Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania

 International Society of Thrombosis and Haemostasis World Federation of Hemophilia, 2013-